Virum9520/Flash-Card-Game/README.md

 # Flash-Card-Game
-Flash card game using Python GUI
+Flash card game using Python GUI libraries like Tkinter